Christian Education Staff and Volunteers

 Miami and the Southeast

-Khouria Elizabeth "Betty" is the Christian Education Coordinator for the Diocese of Miami and the Southeast.
+Khouria Elizabeth “Betty” Randolph is the Christian Education Coordinator for the Diocese of Miami and the Southeast.
 She is also a past President of the Fellowship of St. John, Southeast Region.
-With 25 years in the field of education, curriculum selection, and staff development, and an M.Ed. in Administration and Supervision, Betty brings manifold resources to the task of both teaching and administration.
-She is principal of Forest Acres Elementary School in Easley, South Carolina.
+With 35 years in the field of education, curriculum selection, and staff development, and an M.Ed. in Administration and Supervision, Betty brings manifold resources to the task of both teaching and administration.
+She is a retired school principal.
 Her husband, Fr.
 David, is pastor of Christ the Savior Church in Central, South Carolina.

 Leslee Abud's background is in Education, specifically Christian Education.
-At the age of 24, she was accepted into the Religious Education program at St. Vladimir's Seminary.
+She was in the Religious Education program at St. Vladimir's Seminary.
 At the same time, she was enrolled at Concordia College in Bronxville, New York, where she completed her Bachelor degree in Educational Services.
-Leslee is married to V. Rev. Joseph Abud and is the mother of three children.
-She is the Church School Director of her parish, St. George Orthodox Church in Flint, Michigan and is also an Associate of the Department of Christian Education.
+Leslee is married to V. Rev. Joseph Abud and is the mother of three adult children.
+She served as the Church School Director of her parish, St. George Orthodox Church in Flint, Michigan for 16 years, and has been Teen SOYO advisor for 10 years.
+Leslee is also an Associate of the Department of Christian Education.
 She has previously taught elementary education in Catholic, Lutheran, and Orthodox parochial schools and is currently working as a substitute teacher in her local school district.

 Sandy Mitchell received her B.A. in Biology from Cornell College.
 She currently teaches science to students in grades 1-12 at St. Peters Classical School Fort Worth, Texas.
 She is a member of St. Peters Antiochian Orthodox Church, where she serves as part of the teen SOYO advisor team.
 For 18 years, she has been an active part of St. Peter's Christian Education department, serving as Church School Director, teacher, and VBS coordinator.
 Sandy is the Christian Education Director for Camp St. Raphael, for which she writes and compiles a yearly curriculum.
 She serves the Department of Christian Education as the Western Rite liaison, a teacher trainer for the OCEC, and as an associate Christian education coordinator for the Diocese of Wichita and Mid America.